JCVogelsberg/wildlife-tracker/README.md

 of virgin redwood just outside of Portland.
 Before they give the go-ahead, they need to do an environmental impact study.
 They've asked you and your pair to build an app so that the rangers can report wildlife sightings.

-* Start out by letting users CRUD/L (create, read, update, destroy, list) species.
+* Let users CRUD/L (create, read, update, destroy, list) species.
-* Next, allow them to input a sighting of an animal, along with the date, time, and location.
+* Allow them to input a sighting of an animal, along with the date, time, and location.

 * * *